-So where is the catch?
+So where's the catch?
 Well, there is no catch!

 Using Lambdas is fully transparent.
 You pay only for the functions that get triggered:

-First 1 million requests per month are free
+first 1 million requests per month are free of charge;

 The Perfect Mix

 Combining the three tools will let you create flexible, fast and lightweight features on a single platform.
-No need to worry about complexity, because Lambda has an automatic rescale function – Lambda is able to handle almost an infinite amount of requests and respond to all of them.
+No need to worry about the complexity, because Lambda has an automatic rescale function – Lambda can handle almost an infinite amount of requests and respond to all of them.
 With Serverless, we obtain a tool for building new functionalities in one place.
-We connect Serverless directly to Amazon Web Services and don’t worry about setting up AWS manually.
+We connect Serverless directly to Amazon Web Services.
+Don’t worry about setting up AWS manually.
 We can find everything we need in the Serverless framework.